Female Psychopaths in Cinema

 Natalie Portman delivered a haunting performance as Nina Sayers in “Black Swan” (2010).
 Her portrayal of a ballerina’s descent into madness earned her an Academy Award for Best Actress.

-Angelina Jolie brought Lisa Rowe to life in "Girl, Interrupted" (1999).
+Angelina Jolie brought Lisa Rowe to life in “Girl, Interrupted” (1999).
 Her charismatic yet volatile portrayal of a sociopathic patient in a mental institution won her an Oscar for Best Supporting Actress.
+The narrative's complexity is heightened by characters who become increasingly obsessed, adding layers to the psychological tension.

-Rebecca De Mornay chilled audiences as Peyton Flanders in "The Hand That Rocks the Cradle" (1992).
-Her calculated performance as a vengeful nanny showcased the quiet menace of a psychopathic character.
+Rebecca De Mornay chilled audiences as Peyton Flanders in “The Hand That Rocks the Cradle” (1992).
+Her calculated performance as a vengeful nanny showcased the quiet menace of a psychopathic character

 Javier Bardem, while not a female actor, delivered a memorable performance as Anton Chigurh in “No Country for Old Men” (2007).
 His chilling portrayal of a ruthless hitman earned him an Academy Award for Best Supporting Actor.